htcondor/htcondor/docs/admin-manual/security.rst

 necessary, HTCondor must be flexible.
 Configuration provides this flexibility.
 The process by which HTCondor determines the security settings that will be used when a connection is established is called security negotiation.
-Security negotiation’s primary purpose is to determine which of the features of authentication, encryption, and integrity checking will be enabled for a connection.
+Security negotiation's primary purpose is to determine which of the features of authentication, encryption, and integrity checking will be enabled for a connection.
 In addition, since HTCondor supports multiple technologies for authentication and